allpaca/V8Harvest/V8Harvest_2013.md

 var parent = "external string turned into two byte";
 var slice_of_external = parent.substring(1);
 try {

-  externalizeString(parent, true);
+  // Turn the string to a two-byte external string, so that the sliced
+  // string looks like one-byte, but its parent is actually two-byte. externalizeString(parent, true);
 } catch (e) { }
 assertEquals('"' + slice_of_external + '"',